nischi/MMM-mvgmunich/README.md

       showWalkingTime: false,     // if the walking time should be included and the starting time is displayed
       showTrainDepartureTime: true,     // show tran departure time
       trainDepartureTimeFormat: "relative",   // format of the train departure time
-      walkingTimeFormat: "relative",    // format of the walking time }
+      walkingTimeFormat: "relative"    // format of the walking time }
 },
 ```